 Epistemic Posture

 Every claim comes with an implicit confidence level.
 The reader is always asking: how much should I update my beliefs based on this?
-Your epistemic posture — how you signal certainty, uncertainty, and the basis for your claims — determines whether they can answer that question.
+Your epistemic posture — how you signal certainty and uncertainty — determines whether they can answer that question.

 Bad epistemic posture makes everything sound equally certain.
 Good epistemic posture lets the reader calibrate.

-Carl Sagan’s “baloney detection kit” models this explicitly.
-He separates what we know from what we suspect from what would change our minds.
-The reader isn’t just receiving claims; they’re receiving a map of the claim-space with confidence contours.
+Sagan separates what we know from what we suspect from what would change our minds.
+The reader isn’t just receiving claims.
+They’re receiving a map of claim-space with confidence contours.

-Feynman goes further: he treats epistemic honesty as the foundation of science itself.
+Feynman goes further.
+He treats epistemic honesty as the foundation of science.
 In “Cargo Cult Science,” the core ethic is that you must not fool yourself — and you’re the easiest person to fool.
-This shows up as a style: he points to what would falsify the claim, shows the moving parts, refuses to hide unknowns.
+He points to what would falsify the claim, shows the moving parts, refuses to hide unknowns.

 Posture operates at multiple levels:

 Source-level.
 Where does this come from?
-Direct observation, inference, expert consensus, a single study, personal experience, speculation?
-Naming sources isn’t just citation — it’s calibration.
+Direct observation, inference, expert consensus, a single study, speculation?
+Naming sources isn’t just citation.
+It’s calibration.

 Model-level.
 Is this a description of reality or a useful simplification?
-Kahneman’s two systems aren’t neuroscience; they’re a framework.
-Making that explicit changes how the reader holds the idea.
+Kahneman’s two systems aren’t neuroscience.
+They’re a framework.

 Meta-level.
 What’s your overall relationship to uncertainty?
-Are you someone who overclaims, underclaims, or calibrates well?
 Readers develop priors about authors.

 Scott Alexander often states opposing views better than their proponents.
-This isn’t just fairness; it’s signaling.
-It says: I’ve actually engaged with the counterargument, and I still believe my position.
-The reader knows that surviving objections have genuinely been considered.
+This isn’t just fairness.
+It signals: I’ve engaged with the counterargument and still believe my position.
+Surviving objections have genuinely been considered.

-The opposite — strawmanning or ignoring objections — signals either ignorance or bad faith.
-The reader can’t tell if the author’s confidence is earned or naive.
+The opposite — strawmanning or ignoring objections — signals ignorance or bad faith.
+The reader can’t tell if confidence is earned or naive.

 Uniform confidence.
 Everything stated with the same certainty.
-The reader can’t distinguish established facts from speculation.
-Academic writing often does this — hedged phrases become verbal tics rather than actual uncertainty signals.
+The reader can’t distinguish facts from speculation.
+Academic writing does this — hedged phrases become verbal tics.

 Defensive hedging.
 “Perhaps,” “arguably,” “it could be said” on every sentence.
-This isn’t epistemic humility; it’s avoiding commitment.
-The reader learns nothing about your actual beliefs.
+This isn’t humility.
+It’s avoiding commitment.

 False expertise.
-Speaking authoritatively on topics outside your competence.
-Sometimes revealed by getting the easy parts wrong; sometimes only caught by domain experts.
+Speaking authoritatively outside your competence.
+Sometimes revealed by getting easy parts wrong.

 Overconfident uncertainty.
-“No one knows” or “experts disagree” when actually there’s reasonable consensus.
-Feigned epistemic humility can be as misleading as false confidence.
+“No one knows” when there’s reasonable consensus.
+Feigned humility can mislead as much as false confidence.

 The goal isn’t maximum hedging.
 It’s accurate signaling.